 - Employer Information Sessions and On-Campus Interviews – We work to bring a variety of recruiters to campus each year for the purpose of informing students about available employment opportunities at their companies or organizations.
 Recruiters

 often conduct on-campus interviews with interested students, as well.
 Such events have recently included recruiters from companies like Windstream Corporation, Southwestern Energy, Stephens Inc., and Verizon Wireless to organizations like Teach For America,

 the U.S. Department of State, Little Rock Urban Farming, and Big Brothers Big Sisters.
-Stay tuned to Hendrix Today, the Career Services website and
+Stay tuned to Hendrix Today, the Career Services Calendar of Events and

 Facebook page, and our Upcoming Events bulletin board outside of SLTC 226 for more information about upcoming information sessions and on-campus interviews.

 - Employer and Alumni Connections – Through various outreach efforts, Career Services staff members work to build relationships with a wide variety of companies and organizations for the purpose of increasing employment opportunities for Hendrix

 students.
 We are happy to help identify and refer eligible students for job placement at these companies and organizations.
 Hendrix also has a large alumni base, and we can assist students in connecting with alumni in their chosen career field for the

 purpose of networking as well as job placement.